davidfokkema/textual-plot/README.md

 MinimalApp().run()
 ```
-The code is quite simple.
-You simply include a `PlotWidget` in your compose method and after your UI has finished composing, you can start plotting data.
+You include a `PlotWidget` in your compose method and after your UI has finished composing, you can start plotting data.
 The `plot()` method takes `x` and `y` data which should be array-like.
 It can be lists, or NumPy arrays, or really anything that can be turned into a NumPy array which is what's used internally.
 The `plot()` method further accepts a `line_style` argument which accepts Textual styles like `"white"`, `"red on blue3"`, etc. For standard low-resolution plots, it does not make much sense to specify a background color since the text character used for plotting is a full block filling an entire cell.

 ### High-resolution plotting